DavenH/ArcSolver/README.md

 For example: `mask.left()` returns a mask of all the cells to the left of the positive cells in `mask`.
 You can chain any prepositional functions, like `mask.above().left().around()`, which will give you a new mask.

+##### main.antlr4.gen.dsl.arc.Arc.g4

+This file specifies the syntax of the ARC dsl language.